-At Kelley Drye, we understand the political and practical challenges unique to public sector clients, and we work closely with our public clients to develop innovative solutions that address multifaceted concerns regarding regulatory compliance, operational issues, and crisis management assistance.
+Public sector clients face complex political and practical challenges and need attorneys who develop innovative solutions that address multifaceted concerns regarding regulatory compliance, operational issues, and crisis management assistance.

-Similarly, Kelley Drye’s environmental litigation group may have evaluated, prosecuted and/or resolved more environmental cost-recovery matters than any other law firm in the country.
 For almost 20 years, our lawyers served as co-national counsel for a tier-one railroad on hundreds of cost-recovery matters.
-Currently, the Firm is prosecuting cost-recovery and contribution claims under CERCLA and state equivalents for governmental entities, states, and energy-sector clients.
+Currently, the Firm is prosecuting cost-recovery and contribution claims under CERCLA and state equivalents for government entities, states, and energy-sector clients.

 Environmental and Natural Resource Damages Matters